-where path is the directory where the browser executable is located and command is the name of the executable used to handle redirected browser URLs, appended with the URL sent by the server.
+The path is the directory where the browser executable is located.
+The command is the name of the executable used to handle redirected browser URLs, appended with the URL sent by the server.
 For example:

 \$ICAROOT/nslaunch Netscape, firefox, mozilla